July 18, 2025

-We would like to alert you to the following changes to our travel guidance due to the ongoing conflict between Israel and Iran:
+We would like to alert you to the following updates to our travel guidance issued during the conflict between Israel and Iran:

 Travel remains suspended in Syria, Iraq, Lebanon, Afghanistan, Pakistan, and Yemen based on the risk ratings from the U.S. Department of State and International SOS, as outlined in the university’s International Travel Policy.
 (See https://global.wustl.edu/resources/international-travel-policy/ for more details.)
 At this time, all other travel in and through the Middle East to countries and areas not included on the Travel Suspension Conditions List can continue.
 However, the university strongly recommends taking enhanced precautions.